FSB Border Service of Russia: History

-The Soviet Border Troops were the military border guard of the Soviet Union, subordinated to its subsequently reorganized state security agency: first to Cheka/OGPU, then to NKVD/MVD/MGB and, finally, to KGB.
-Accordingly, they were known as NKVD Border Troops and KGB Border Troops (with Russian abbreviations - НКВД СССР or - КГБ СССР added on the end of official names).
+The Soviet Border Troops were the border guard of the Soviet Union, subordinated to its subsequently reorganized state security agency: first to Cheka/OGPU, then to NKVD/MVD/MGB and, finally, to KGB.
+Accordingly, they were known as NKVD Border Troops and KGB Border Troops.
 Unlike border guards of many other countries, Soviet Border Troops were a centralized force including also the marine units of the Border Troops (i.e., a coast guard).

 Russian Federation

+Following the collapse of the Soviet Union, General Colonel Ilya Kalinichenko was both the last chief of the Soviet Border Guards and the first chief of the succeeding Russian force.
+Colonel-General Vladimir Shlyakhtin, the first new Russian commander, said the situation when he took command was "chaotic."